ongres/stackgres/doc/content/en/01-introduction/04-components-of-the-stack/_index.md

 How do I locate the master, if it might be changing?
 How do I obtain traffic metrics?
 It is possible to manage traffic: duplicate, A/B to test cluster or event inspect it?

-* [Envoy](https://www.envoyproxy.io/): open source edge and service proxy, designed for cloud-native applications
+[Envoy](https://www.envoyproxy.io/) is an open source edge and service proxy, designed for cloud-native applications.
+It is extensible in order to provide advanced funcionality based on the actual traffic (for example the Postgres could be parsed in order to offer stats) or on connection characteristic (like the TLS certificate in order to chose to which node the connection have to be dispatched.

 ## Monitoring